Checkmarx/kics/docs/configuration-file.md

 ## Configuration File

 KICS allow you to provide all configurations either as command line arguments or as code.
+You can see all possible configurations in the [CLI](commands.md#Scan-Command-Options).

 KICS supports JSON, TOML, YAML, and HCL formats for the configuration files, and it is able to infer the format without the need of file extension.